 Accessing external SRAM takes one additional clock cycle per byte compared to access of the internal SRAM.
 This means that the commands LD, ST, LDS, STS, LDD, STD, PUSH, and POP take one additional clock cycle.
-If the Stack is placed in external SRAM, interrupts, subroutine calls and returns take three clock cycles extra because the two-byte program counter is pushed and popped, and external memory access does not take advantage of the internal pipe-line memory access.
-When external SRAM interface is used with wait-state, one-byte external access takes two, three, or four additional clock cycles for one, two, and three wait-states respectively.
-Interrupts, subroutine calls and returns will need five, seven, or nine clock cycles more than specified in the instruction set manual for one, two, and three wait-states.
+If the Stack is placed in external SRAM, interrupts, subroutine calls and returns take three clock cycles extra because the 2-byte Program Counter is pushed and popped, and external memory access does not take advantage of the internal pipeline memory access.
+When external SRAM interface is used with wait state, one-byte external access takes two, three, or four additional clock cycles for one, two, and three wait states respectively.
+Interrupt, subroutine calls and returns will need five, seven, or nine clock cycles more than specified in the AVR Instruction Set manual for one, two, and three waitstates.

 The five different addressing modes for the data memory cover: Direct, Indirect with Displacement, Indirect, Indirect with Pre-decrement, and Indirect with Post-increment.
-In the Register file, registers R26 to R31 feature the indirect addressing pointer registers.
+In the Register File, registers R26 to R31 feature the indirect addressing pointer registers.